followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/040 Resources/040 Customize Resource Headers.md

 ---

-If you use jQuery alone, combine the HTML markup for resource headers manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
+If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for resource headers.
 To apply this markup, use the [resourceCellTemplate](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/resourceCellTemplate.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#resourceCellTemplate') callback function as shown in the following code.

     <!--JavaScript-->var schedulerData = [{
         text: "Meeting",